RabinKarp/presentr/README.md

 # presentr
 Automated image-to-text decoding of board notes, automated presentation creation, and visual-handicap accessibility features.
-Creted for Hacktech 2019.
+Created for Hacktech 2019.

 Modern university lecture halls are almost universally equipped with recording equipment to capture lectures, a blessing to students who would not otherwise be able to attend